Everything You Need to Know About Breeze Blocks

 INSTALLATION - CONVENTIONAL MASONRY CEMENT

 You can use masonry cement (mortar) to adhere the breeze blocks.
-Basically the same material that you would use when building a brick wall.
+Basically the same material that you would use when building a brick wall can be used in a breeze block wall.

-Advantage of using masonry cement: This is a rather straightforward installation: You would use the mortar as the adhesive that will stick the blocks together.
-The cement will be visible between the grout joints.
+Advantage of using masonry cement: This is a rather straightforward installation: You would use the mortar as the adhesive that will stick the breeze blocks together.
+You should consider that the cement will be visible between the grout joints.
+The following steps are for adhering the blocks together and stacking, keep in mind prep work may need to be done prior.

 We recommend using ProLite® Premium Large Format Tile Mortar as an adhesive.
 You can also use liquid nails.
 You can assemble terracotta breeze block walls by using an adhesive between the blocks and sticking the blocks together with some type of spacing system.

-Make sure to reference the installation instructions on the installation materials for the best installation results.
+Make sure to reference the detailed instructions on the installation materials for the best results.

 Advantage of using ProLite: You can use a minimal amount of ProLite to adhere the blocks together and then fill the grout spacing with a conventional sanded grout.
 Meaning you can choose any sanded grout color you want, don't limit yourself to just cement gray.